zenmonkeykstop/qubes-doc.rtd/developer/services/admin-api.rst

 Policy admin API
 ================

-There is also an API to view and update `Qubes RPC policy files </doc/qrexec>`__ in dom0.
+There is also an API to view and update :doc:`Qubes RPC policy files </developer/services/qrexec>` in dom0.
 All of the following calls have dom0 as
 destination:

 +------------------+----------+------------------+------------------+